Teoscar Hernández Player Props: Mariners vs. Blue Jays

 Teoscar Hernández At The Plate

-- Hernandez has driven home a run in 35 games this season (36.5%), including more than one RBI in 15.6% of his games and producing three or more of his team's runs on one occasion..
+- Hernandez has picked up an RBI in 37.1% of his games this year, with more than one RBI in 15.5% of his games.
+He has also driven in three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.